aramder/aramder.github.io/about.md

 For about two years, I worked part time at <a href="http://www.aescreative.com/" target="_blank">Artistic Entertainment Services</a> developing <a href="http://aramd.net/TwinkleWorks/">TwinkleWorks</a> LED lighting products.

-For nearly 9 years, I volunteered with the <a href="https://lcftra.org/home.php" target="_blank">La Cañada Flintridge Tournament of Roses Association</a> where I was responsible for electronics and the development of their <a href="https://aramder.github.io/animation-2019">new animation system</a>.
+For about 9 years, I volunteered with the <a href="https://lcftra.org/home.php" target="_blank">La Cañada Flintridge Tournament of Roses Association</a> where I was responsible for electronics and the development of their <a href="https://aramder.github.io/animation-2019">new animation system</a>.

 A current resume can be found <a href="https://aramd.net/documents/Aram Dergevorkian Resume Oct 2020.pdf" target="_blank">here</a>.